Checkmk/checkmk/doc/documentation/arch-comp-gui-metrics.rst

 Risks and technical debts
 =========================

-The metadata and output values of checks are controlled by their authors and can, hence, contain malicious payloads that are ultimately rendered on the client side within the monitoring and administration web interface.
-The metrics are calculated by check plugins and then written by the check plugin api.
-Sanitization has to be done there (e.g. numbers only), prior to being rendered on the client side.
+The meta data and output values of checks are controlled by their authors and can, hence, contain malicious payloads that are ultimately rendered on the client side within the monitoring and administration web interface.
+The metrics are calculated by check plugins and then written by the check plugin API.
+The data has to be sanitized there (e.g. numbers only), prior to being rendered on the client side.